 Question: What is Read Ahead Read in SQL Server?

 Whenever we run a query, SQL Server Engine tries to optimize the query by various different methods.
 One of the methods is Read Ahead Read (RAR).
-When query asks for data from the storage engine, SQL Server Optimizer engine first looks for the data in the buffer cache.
+When the query asks for data from the storage engine, the SQL Server Optimizer engine first looks for the data in the buffer cache.
 If the data is not in the buffer cache, it will directly go to physical storage and move the data to the buffer cache.
-At this point of time, if storage engine anticipates that SQL Server may need more data, it will initiate the RAR mechanism, which loads additional data to SQL Server buffer cache.
-In simple possible words, it is just another mechanism to make SQL Server query run faster.
+At this point in time, if the storage engine anticipates that SQL Server may need more data, it will initiate the RAR mechanism, which loads additional data to SQL Server buffer cache.
+In simple possible words, it is just another mechanism to make SQL Server queries run faster.
 Once the data is pulled into the buffer cache, when we run the same query again, the same query does not do read ahead unless the data is moved out of the buffer cache.

 Let us run the following demonstration to understand how actually RAR works with SQL Server.